sailscastshq/docs.sailscasts.com/docs/slipway/philosophy-and-architecture.md

 No Nginx config files.
 No manual cert renewal.
 No `certbot` cron jobs.

+The allocated port also provides a direct `http://SERVER_IP:PORT` endpoint.
+That endpoint must be allowed through both the server's host firewall and any firewall managed by the VPS provider.
+Domain traffic only requires public access to ports `80` and `443`.

 ### How Deployments Work

 Slipway uses **blue-green deployments** for zero downtime: